On Falling

 On Falling is a 2024 social realist drama film, written and directed by Laura Carreira and starring Joana Santos.
 A British-Portuguese co-production, the film is Carreira's debut feature.

+It had its world premiere at the 2024 Toronto International Film Festival, also screening at the 72nd San Sebastián International Film Festival, where Carreira won the Silver Shell for Best Director.
+It was released theatrically in the United Kingdom and Portugal, respectively on 7 March 2025 and 27 March 2025.
+Santos won the Sophia Award for Best Actress for her leading role in the film.

 Plot

 Set in Scotland, the plot follows the plight of Portuguese immigrant and warehouse worker Aurora, trapped in a life governed by wage slavery and social isolation and its repercussions, leading to her emotional breakdown.